aaronriekenberg/rust-parallel/README.md

 # rust-parallel

-Command-line utility to execute commands in parallel and display their output.
+Command-line utility to execute commands in parallel and aggregate their output.

 Like a simple rust version of [GNU Parallel](https://www.gnu.org/software/parallel/).